SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 Using the `feature/` branch prefix for the release branch names allow those branches to stay in sync with the `main` branch.
-Like any other feature branch, they participate in CumulusCI\'s parent-to-child merge operations.
+Like any other feature branch, they participate in CumulusCI's parent-to-child merge operations.
 The release number immediately after the `feature/` prefix allows CumulusCI to detect and merge changes from one release branch to other future release branches.
 See [Release to (Future) Release